Employee Recognition Letters: 6 Examples and Templates

-HR pros know the value of employee recognition: It can do wonders for engagement, morale, productivity and more.
-But recognition can fall flat if you don’t do it right.
+HR professionals know the value of employee recognition: It can do wonders for engagement, morale, productivity and more.
+But recognition can fall flat when it feels canned or impersonal.

-An impersonal thumbs-up emoji or quick “good job” can fall flat for employees, leaving them feeling disillusioned and unmotivated to do well in the future.
+An impersonal thumbs-up emoji or a quick “good job” often leaves employees disillusioned and less motivated to put in extra effort going forward.

 If you’re looking for a way to show your appreciation for employees in a way that will be more meaningful and impactful than just a generic “nice work,” employee recognition letters are a great place to start.
 Keep reading for templates, examples and more.